About Us

 • Durra Leung 柯杜華 is a Guangzhou-born, NYC-based multilingual writer and composer whose genre-bending work finds humor and heart in life’s absurdity.
 Most recent productions include The People vs. American Cheese (Thompson Street Opera Company, AOP-NYU Opera Lab), Hey Hey (Episodic Theatre Project), and the revised Thoroughly Modern Millie (Toho Company).
 His current project Durra Leung’s Lullabies for Motherf*ckers Trilogy follows three queer Chinese artists navigating love, identity, and self-worth in America across different decades.

-• Tim Teeman is the theater critic of the Daily Beast.
-A multi award-winning writer and editor, Tim previously worked at the Times of London for many years, including as the paper's Arts and Entertainment Editor and US Correspondent.
-He has also written for publications including The New York Times, Guardian, and Town & Country, and is the author of the book, In Bed With Gore Vidal: Hustlers, Hollywood, and the Private World of an American Master.
+• Tim Teeman is the theater critic of The Daily Beast.
+A multi-award-winning writer and editor, Tim previously worked at The Times of London for many years, including as the paper's Arts and Entertainment Editor and US Correspondent.
+He has also written for publications including The New York Times, The Guardian, and Town & Country, and is the author of the book, In Bed With Gore Vidal: Hustlers, Hollywood, and the Private World of an American Master.
+IG: @teemantim / timteeman.com

 Contact Us